bigcommerce/dev-docs/docs/api-docs/partner/technology-program.md

 We encourage you to create your sandbox store and your Developer Portal account using the same login credentials.

 <Callout type="info">
-#### Note
   Your Developer Portal account is an entirely separate account outside of the Partner Portal.
 </Callout>

 <Callout type="warning">